-In most cases flashes and floaters are caused by age-related changes in the back of the eyes and further changes in the vitreous fluid (gel material).
-The vitreous fluid gradually becomes more viscous or watery overtime.
-What happens after the age of 30 or so is that the vitreous might be watery enough to absorb material and is where the floaters can develop.
+In most cases, flashes and floaters are caused by age-related changes in the back of the eyes and further changes in the vitreous fluid (gel material).
+The vitreous fluid gradually becomes more viscous or watery over time.
+What happens after the age of 30 or so is that the vitreous might be watery enough to absorb the material and is where the floaters can develop.
 These clumps of material floating inside the eye can cast shadows on the retina and is why people see floating spots.

 At Thomas Eye Group in Atlanta, Georgia a very comprehensive eye examination can be conducted to determine if this is a serious issue or a relatively harmless condition.
 We will use very specialized diagnostic equipment to examine a person's eyes and look for potential issues related to the retina.